mr-kingshuk/vinayak-night-canteen-server/README.md

 1. **Inefficient Communication** between the Vinayak Store and customers led to **late deliveries**, missed orders due to **unreceived calls**, and **incorrect orders** due to confusion between orders, causing significant frustration among users.

-2. Lack of motivation among late-night workers led to delays in food preparation, declining Quality of Service (QoS), resulting in repeated student complaints and a cycle of dissatisfaction that further demotivated workers.
+2. Lack of motivation among late-night workers led to delays in food preparation, and declining Quality of Service (QoS), resulting in repeated student complaints and a cycle of dissatisfaction that further demotivated workers.

-3. **Store Owner of Canteen** felt his store's reputation getting tarnished despite sufficient stock, service inefficiencies led to complaints and tarnished the store's reputation within the college.
+3. **Store Owner of Canteen** felt his store's reputation getting tarnished despite sufficient stock, and service inefficiencies led to complaints and tarnished the store's reputation within the college.

 This was all due to **Lack of Central Monitoring**, which left students uninformed about order status and inventory levels, leading to confusion and misconceptions.
 The store owner’s lack of visibility into orders and stock sometimes resulted in workers lying about item availability to reduce their workload.